Analytical Expressions for Effective Indices of Modes of Optical Fibers Near and Beyond Cutoff: First-Order Approximation to the Modal Determinant Equation

 \section{First-Order Approximation to the Modal Determinant Equation}

 Let the core radius be $a$, core index $n_1$, and cladding index $n_2$.
 We focus on the effects of waveguide dispersion, and material dispersion is neglected by assuming that the indices $n_1$ and $n_2$ are constants.
-The cladding is assumed to be infinite, which is a valid approximation for multi-mode step-index fibers due to the rapid decay of higher-order modes in the cladding even beyond cutoff \cite{Ma2023}.
-It should be noted, however, that low-order modes in fibers with a thin cladding can become cladding-guided beyond their cutoff, in which case the whole fiber essentially acts as the ``core'' in the mathematical sense, and the medium surrounding the cladding (generally a coating and/or air) as the ``cladding''.
+The cladding is assumed to be infinite, which is a valid approximation for a plethora of cases of interest.
+The validity of the approximation essentially requires that the cladding is thick enough such that the mode fields have decayed to negligible levels by the edge of the cladding.
+Obviously, the thicker the cladding, the better the approximation, but what constitutes as ``thick enough'' also depends on the mode orders: modes of high radial order and/or low azimuthal order decay slower away from the core and therefore require physically thicker claddings.
+Such modes are thus more prone to become cladding-guided beyond cutoff, in which case the whole fiber essentially acts as the ``core'' in the mathematical sense, and the medium surrounding the cladding (generally a coating and/or air) as the ``cladding''.
+All modes will eventually become cladding-guided for long enough wavelengths, but the infinite cladding remains a standard textbook approximation and works especially well for modes of high azimuthal order due to the rapid field decay in the radial direction outside of the core, even beyond cutoff \cite{Ma2023}.

 Let us define the usual normalized frequency as $V = a k_0 \sqrt{n_1^2 - n_2^2}$, where $k_0 = 2 \pi / \lambda_0$ is the vacuum wavenumber.
 In cylindrical coordinates $r, \phi, z$, the $z$-components of the electric and magnetic fields are of the functional form